MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_vport_parameters.md

 A ULONG value that specifies the number of queue pairs configured for this VPort.

 A queue pair consists of a transmit queue and receive queue.
-Queue pairs associated with the default VPort are configured at the time of switch creation through an OID method request of <a href="/windows-hardware/drivers/network/oid-nic-switch-create-switch">OID_NIC_SWITCH_CREATE_SWITCH</a>.
+Queue pairs associated with the default VPort are configured at the time of switch creation through an OID method request of [OID_NIC_SWITCH_CREATE_SWITCH](/windows-hardware/drivers/network/oid-nic-switch-create-switch).
-One or more queue pairs are configured on a nondefault VPort through an OID method request of <a href="/windows-hardware/drivers/network/oid-nic-switch-create-vport">OID_NIC_SWITCH_CREATE_VPORT</a>.
+One or more queue pairs are configured on a nondefault VPort through an OID method request of [OID_NIC_SWITCH_CREATE_VPORT](/windows-hardware/drivers/network/oid-nic-switch-create-vport).

 ### -field InterruptModeration

-An <a href="/windows-hardware/drivers/ddi/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation">NDIS_NIC_SWITCH_VPORT_INTERRUPT_MODERATION</a> value that specifies the interrupt moderation setting of the VPort.
+An [NDIS_NIC_SWITCH_VPORT_INTERRUPT_MODERATION](/windows-hardware/drivers/ddi/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation) value that specifies the interrupt moderation setting of the VPort.

 ### -field VPortState

-An <a href="/windows-hardware/drivers/ddi/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_state">NDIS_NIC_SWITCH_VPORT_STATE</a> value that specifies the current state of the VPort.
+An [NDIS_NIC_SWITCH_VPORT_STATE](/windows-hardware/drivers/ddi/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_state) value that specifies the current state of the VPort.

 ### -field ProcessorAffinity

 A GROUP_AFFINITY value that specifies the group number and a bitmap of the CPUs that this VPort is associated with.
 This field is valid only for VPorts that are attached to the PF.

-<div class="alert"><b>Note</b>  For nondefault PF VPorts, a GROUP_AFFINITY value that specifies only one processor must be specified when the VPort is created.
-VPorts are created through an OID method request of  <a href="/windows-hardware/drivers/network/oid-nic-switch-create-vport">OID_NIC_SWITCH_CREATE_VPORT</a>.</div>
+> [!NOTE]
-<div> </div>
+> For nondefault PF VPorts, a GROUP_AFFINITY value that specifies only one processor must be specified when the VPort is created.
+VPorts are created through an OID method request of [OID_NIC_SWITCH_CREATE_VPORT](/windows-hardware/drivers/network/oid-nic-switch-create-vport).

 The processor affinity associated with the nondefault VPort attached to the PF can be changed after VPort creation.
-The processor affinity associated with the default VPort can also be changed by using an OID set request of <a href="/windows-hardware/drivers/network/oid-nic-switch-vport-parameters">OID_NIC_SWITCH_VPORT_PARAMETERS</a>.
+The processor affinity associated with the default VPort can also be changed by using an OID set request of [OID_NIC_SWITCH_VPORT_PARAMETERS](/windows-hardware/drivers/network/oid-nic-switch-vport-parameters).

 ### -field LookaheadSize